OutSystems/docs-support/src/licensing/detach-11.md

 1. **Preparing to start detaching from OutSystems Cloud**

     OutSystems will need to enable you to start detaching and install the additional self-managed environment.
 This requires changes to the license of your OutSystems Cloud environments.
-    Reach out to your account executive or account manager letting them know you're starting your detach process so he can proceed internally.
+    Reach out to your account executive or account manager letting them know you're starting your detach process so they can proceed internally.

 1. **Move your OutSystems Cloud production environment to a self-managed environment**